Ricardo de la Torre

 - B.M., Escuela Superior de Música, Mexico City

-In demand as a performer, teacher, adjudicator and presenter, Ricardo de la Torre currently teaches Analyzing Music in the music department at PLU and is a piano instructor for the Community Music program at the University of Puget Sound, where he also served as staff accompanist.
-Ricardo has played in concert venues in Mexico, the United States, Canada, Spain and France.
-A finalist and prize winner in several competitions in Mexico and the U.S., he received second prize at the Eleventh Annual Competition in the Performance of Music from Spain and Latin America, sponsored by Indiana University’s Latin American Music Center and the Embassy of Spain.
-The recordings he made as a result of this competition were included in a two-CD collection released by the LAMC.
+Active as a performer, teacher, adjudicator and scholar, Dr. Ricardo de la Torre has played in concert venues in Mexico, the United States, Canada, Spain, France, and Austria, and has appeared as soloist with orchestras in Mexico and the U.S. A finalist and prize winner in several competitions in his home country, he has also held grants and scholarships from different cultural and government institutions.
+Ricardo won second prize at the Eleventh Annual Competition in the Performance of Music from Spain and Latin America, sponsored by Indiana University’s Latin American Music Center and the Office of Education of the Embassy of Spain.
+The recordings he made for the Latin American Music Center as the result of this competition were included in the two-CD collection Piano de Pampa y Jungla, produced by the LAMC.
+He is frequently heard as part of Duo Powers-de la Torre, which he forms with Dr. Lark Powers.
+The duo obtained a Silver Award at the first international competition of the Carles & Sofía Foundation of Spain.

-Born in Mexico City, Ricardo attended the Escuela Superior de Música in his home town, where he received a Bachelor’s degree cum laude.
-He continued his studies at the Indiana University Jacobs School of Music, where he received a Master of Music degree and went on to graduating with a Doctor of Musical Arts degree from the University of Colorado Boulder, where he worked as a teaching assistant.
-His main teachers have been Ana María Tradatti, Fernando García Torres, Evelyne Brancart and David Korevaar; and he has participated in masterclasses with Peter Donohoe, Leon Fleisher, Jörg Demus, Jean-Paul Sevilla, Cristina Ortiz and Gregory Allen among others.
+Born in Mexico City, Ricardo attended the pre-college program at Escuela Superior de Música in his hometown.
+He later received a Bachelor’s degree with honors from this institution.
+He continued his studies at the Indiana University Jacobs School of Music, where he received a Master of Music degree and went on to graduating with a Doctor of Musical Arts degree from the University of Colorado Boulder, where he worked as a teaching and accompanying assistant.
+His main teachers include Ana María Tradatti, Fernando García Torres, Evelyne Brancart and David Korevaar.
+He has taken part in numerous masterclasses with pianists Jorge Federico Osorio, Peter Donohoe, Leon Fleisher, Jörg Demus, Cristina Ortiz, Jean-Paul Sevilla, Ursula Oppens, Roberto Prosseda, Gustavo Romero, and Gregory Allen among others.